alfagamez22/chouTex/README.md

 TeXlyre requires modern browser features for optimal functionality. **Chrome and Edge** provide full feature support including File System Access API and WebRTC. **Firefox** supports core collaboration features but has limited file system integration. **Safari** offers partial compatibility with reduced file system access capabilities.
 The File System API was not thoroughly tested with mobile device browsers; therefore, use the file system backup feature on TeXlyre with caution.

-WebRTC support is essential for real-time collaboration, while the File System Access API enables advanced backup and synchronization features in supported browsers.
+WebRTC support is required for real-time collaboration, while the File System Access API enables backup and synchronization features in supported browsers.

 ## License